 Suspense, Structure, & Plot belongs on every writer's shelf."

---Wendy Corsi Staub, New York Times best-selling
+--Wendy Corsi Staub, New York Times best-selling author

 "Unputdownably indispensable!
 For newbie authors and veterans